-Wisconsin school children selected the American robin as the state bird during the 1926-1927 school year.
+Wisconsin school children selected the American robin as the Wisconsin state bird during the 1926-1927 school year.
 In 1949, state lawmakers made it official.
 Welcomed as a harbinger of spring, robins actually seldom migrate outside of their breeding area -- even in winter.
-The bird feels at home in a variety of settings, including backyards, meadows, woods and cities.
+The Wisconsin state bird feels at home in a variety of settings, including backyards, meadows, woods and cities.

 Females are slightly more subdued in color.
 Males produce a series of notes that have a caroling rhythm, and they typically only sing during the breeding season.
 Either sex issues an alarm call when startled or when danger approaches.

 Robins vary their diets throughout the day, preferring earthworms in the morning and switching to fruits in the afternoon.
 During the breeding season, their diets are more rich in protein, as they consume grasshoppers, snails, ants, spiders and beetles along with worms.

 Nesting and Breeding

 Female robins use one wing to press twigs and sprouts of dead grass into cup-shaped nests.
-Soft mud from worm castings fortify the nest, which the female then lines with soft grass.
+Soft mud from worm castings fortify the nest, which the female then lines with soft grass before laying eggs.
 Robins raise up to three broods each year, typically in the spring and summer months.

 Robins hop or run, then remain motionless in one spot as they search for worms and insects.
 They cock their heads to one side as if listening, but they are actually carefully watching the ground for any movement that indicates food is present.